It’s an issue that has plagued grooming enthusiasts for years. So, how exactly do you trim your chest hair without causing itching?

 It’ll also make sure you’re using the appropriate technique (which we’ll come on to in a minute) as well as using enough lubricating gel to avoid friction.

-6. Don’t shave against the grain
+4. Try not to shave against the grain

 Rub up and down your chest and figure out in which direction you encounter resistance.
 That direction is against the grain (ATG) or in other words the opposite direction of the hair’s growth.